statpascal/emul99/readme.md

   6K is reached.
 This behaviour is implemented in "grom.pas" but may be incompatible with larger 3rd party GROMs.
-- Comparing the performance of a BASIC program with that of a real machine, the simulator is about 5% too fast.
+- Comparing the performance of a BASIC program with that of a real machine, the emulator is about 5% too fast.
 - The sound generator is sampled about 870 times per second and it is assumed that its settings remain unchanged during the sampling interval.
   Changes occuring during that interval should be recorded with a CPU timestamp and handled when generating output.
-- An infinite recursion of "X" operations crashes the simulator with a stack overflow.
+- An infinite recursion of "X" operations crashes the emulator with a stack overflow.
 - The emulation of the RS232 card provides only the functionality used by TI's DSR.

 ## Acknowledgements

-The simulator would not have been possible without Thierry Nouspikel's TI-99/4A Tech Pages (http://www.nouspikel.com/ti99/titechpages.htm).
+The emulator would not have been possible without Thierry Nouspikel's TI-99/4A Tech Pages (http://www.nouspikel.com/ti99/titechpages.htm).
 Whenever something remained unclear, the implementations of Rasmus Moustgaard's JS99er (https://js99er.net), Mike Brent's Classic99